Spinayy/KeyAuth-ImGUI-Example/README.md

-I do not own KeyAuth or any other rights, I only added the code from the official KeyAuth GitHub repository and added it to my project.

 # https://github.com/KeyAuth

-Official KeyAuth GitHub
+## Official KeyAuth GitHub

+###### I do not own KeyAuth or any other rights, I only added the code from the official KeyAuth GitHub repository and added it to my project.